 8. Customer Lifetime Value (CLV)

-Customer lifetime value (CLV) is a metric that measures and tracks how much your business can plan to earn from an average customer throughout the relationship.
-In addition, it gauges the financial value each customer brings to your site over an extended period of time.
+Customer lifetime value (CLV) is a metric that measures and tracks how much your affiliate marketing business can plan to earn from an average customer throughout the relationship.
+In addition, it gauges the financial value each customer brings to your site over an extended period.

 By measuring your client’s feedback at all key touchpoints and understanding the customer experience, you will know the key drivers of CLV.

-This KPI helps you identify the SEO activities that bring the greatest positive financial impact.
-It also redirects SEO efforts towards customer-centered strategies that maximize the value your customer gets from different types of content on your site.
-In most cases, it focuses on extending beyond the current clients to incorporate potential clients for future growth.
+This KPI helps you identify the SEO activities with the most significant positive financial impact.
+It also redirects SEO efforts toward customer-centered strategies that maximize the value your customer gets from different types of content on your site.
+It usually focuses on extending beyond current clients to incorporate potential clients for future growth.

 9. Keyword Rankings

-Keyword ranking is another valuable SEO KPI that you need in order to track your growth.
-Basically, Keywords are the words or phrases potential clients use when searching for something on the internet.
+Keyword ranking is another valuable SEO KPI that can help you track your growth.
+Keywords are the words or phrases potential clients use when searching for something online

-Using the right keywords in your content will help to increase your site’s traffic and improve your SEO efforts.
-Keyword optimization is fundamental for any good SEO strategy to guarantee higher rankings and increased profits.
+Using the right keywords in your content will help increase your site’s traffic and improve your SEO efforts.
+Keyword optimization is fundamental for any good SEO strategy for ranking affiliate marketing content, as it guarantees increased profits.

 You can track your organic keyword rankings by using the best SEO tools.
-One of the tools you can use is the Google Search Console.
-The amazing thing about this SEO tool is that it allows marketers to monitor their website performance on Google without asking for money.
+One such tool is the Google Search Console.
+This tool is fantastic because it allows affiliate marketers to monitor their website performance on Google without asking for money.

-Depending on your site’s niche, you can focus on tracking high-volume keywords, product keywords, branded keywords, and your most important keywords (popularly known as money keywords in SEO circles).
+Depending on your affiliate marketing site’s niche, you can focus on tracking high-volume, product, branded, and your most important keywords (popularly known as money keywords in SEO circles).

-The product keywords will help you see how well your products or services rank in the search engines.
-Branded keywords will help you see if your brand is popular in the search engine result pages (SERPs).
+Product keywords will help you see how well your products or services rank in search engines.
+Branded keywords will help you see whether your brand is famous in the search engine result pages (SERPs).

-Your “money keywords” will show you where you are ranking in the SERPs on the most important phrases that actually make you money.
-This might not be product or service keywords.
-Sometimes, these are keywords that are just directly related to your product keywords.
+Your “money keywords” will show you where you rank in the SERPs on the most essential phrases that make you money.
+These might not be product or service keywords; sometimes, they are just directly related to your product keywords.

 10. Branded and non-branded traffic

 On the other hand, non-branded traffic is driven by unfamiliar visitors who have never heard about your brand before.
-These users are searching with keywords that do not directly relate to your company or brand, but they may end up on your site.
+These users search with keywords that do not directly relate to your company or brand, but they may end up on your site.

 Tips on choosing SEO metrics and KPIs to track

-There are several SEO KPIs you can use to help you to keep your SEO efforts focused and continually measure your campaign performance.
-You only need to identify and pick the most important metrics that align with your site.
+Several SEO KPIs can help you keep your SEO efforts focused and continually measure your affiliate marketing campaign performance.
+You only need to identify and pick the most critical metrics that align with your site.

 However, it is tricky to know what to measure and what not.
 So here are a few tips to help you stay on the right track:

-- Use leading indicators and industry statistics to show which direction the economy is headed.
-These will help you focus on the KPI metrics that move the niddle.
+2. Use leading indicators and industry statistics to show the direction the economy is headed.
+This will help you focus on the KPI metrics that move the needle.

-- Avoid tracking things that can’t impact your business.
-If you can not change it, there is no need to measure or track it.
+3. Avoid tracking things that can’t impact your affiliate marketing business.
+If you can not change it, it is unnecessary to measure or track it.

-- Create KPI time frames to be able to see if you reach your set goals against set time.
+4. Create KPI time frames to see if you reach your set goals against set time.

 Image credit: smartinsights.com